 What does it mean to architect a system?
-It means you solve
+It means you solve problems.

 Let me tell you all about "Plan Wagon."

 Bob's a great parent.
 In fact most people that know Bob are extremely impressed by Bob's parenting skills.
 He spends time with his kids and one of his favorite things to do with them is take them for wagon rides around the neighborhood.
 Bob's blogged a few times about how challenging it was to take his kids around the block before (as they were all different ages with different walking speeds and attention spans), but now with the wagon — life is swell.

 Jack reads Bob's blog amongst many others, and he himself has some experience with wagons and knows how they operate.
 He was a child once and just the other day saw someone transporting some children in a wagon.
 Jack is an important player in education: he coordinates various programs and has been very successful.

 Jack is posed with a challenge at work: a new educational program being offered will serve 120 children ages 4 through 9 across a suburb and his organization must provide transportation.
 Jack feels confident.
 Jack knows Bob's success with wagons.
 Jack has used a wagon, has seen them work.
 Jack purchases a fleet of 64 wagons.
 He figures that two kids per wagon would work fine and that having four extra will leave some to be used if another wagon needs servicing.
 Now, who will pull them?
 Well, with 60 wagons, you'll need at least 60 adults.
 And the distance to be covered is about 4 miles, so they should allot for approximately 2 hours each way of travel time.